joetifa2003/weaver/paper/main.typ

 echo(m.foo(1, 2)) // 3
 ```,
-  caption: [Importing a module in Weaver.],
+  caption: [Importing a module in Weaver],
 ) <fig:modules>

 Modules are imported using the `import` function, and the path to the module is relative to the current file and begins with a `./`.